JasserPy/JasserPy/README.md

 # 💫 About Me:
-Med Jasser is a 20-year-old Computing student passionate about technology and creativity.
-He specializes in video editing, design, and programming, exploring AI
+Med Jasser is a 20-year-old Computing student passionate about technology and creativity. specializes in video editing, design, and programming, develloping

 ## 🌐 Socials: